LakshmiNarayanan2003/LakshmiNarayanan2003/README.md

 A social-platform app.

 # Currently learning :
-More about Flutter.More about Python.
+More about this virtual world
-Online classes starts tommorow,

  # tl-dr